Meditation Reduced The Opioid Dose She Needs To Ease Chronic Pain By 75%

 "I was completely debilitated," Bobb says.
 "And when you get to that point, you can't see beyond the pain — you're just surviving."

-She was was put on high doses of opioids to ease the constant pain, but then, a few years ago, thought "there just has to be a better way."
-She didn't feel like herself on the drugs, she says.
+She was put on high doses of opioids to ease the constant pain, but then a few years ago she thought, "There just has to be a better way."
 Ultimately, she found help at a clinic that specializes in complementary and alternative medicine.

 "We offer a variety of things, explains Wayne Jonas, a physician who treated Bobb at the Fort Belvoir Community Hospital Pain Clinic in Fairfax County, Va.